mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 - Configuration of the preconditioner:

-  - Polynomial degree: `"relaxation: sweeps"`
+  - Polynomial degree: `"chebyshev: degree"`

 - Mesh (to be set in `solid.4C.yaml`)